chortlinghamster/modules/README.md

 ### Disappointment!
 This is serious basic!

 Yes.
 It is.
 I totally agree.
 I only made it to help me learn how to get started making modules for VCV Rack.
-It's just a sample and hold module which is mostly made up of code from the [VCV Rack Template](https://github.com/VCVRack/Template), with about six lines of codes done by me.

 That said…